The Bible of Bop

 The Bible of Bop is a mini-album and the first solo release by English guitarist and songwriter Kimberley Rew, released in 1982.
-It mostly consists of tracks taken from three singles Rew released through indie label Armageddon between 1980-1982: two under his own name, backed by members of the dB's and the Soft Boys; and one as part of the Waves (soon to change their name to Katrina and the Waves).
+It mostly consists of tracks taken from three singles Rew released through indie label Armageddon between 1980 and 1982: two under his own name, backed by members of the dB's and the Soft Boys; and one as part of the Waves (soon to change their name to Katrina and the Waves).
 In 2010, the album was reissued on CD for the first time on the CGB label with three bonus tracks.

 Background

 In 1980, while still a member of the Soft Boys, Kimberley Rew recorded the solo single "Stomping All Over the World" for Armageddon Records, to which the band was signed.
 Three songs were recorded with the Soft Boys for the single as a side project for Rew.
 "Can't remember if it was my idea or the record company's," Rew wrote in the 2010 reissue liner notes.
 By March 1981, the Soft Boys had disbanded, and Rew "inherited" their recording contract with Armageddon.
 Rew had met Peter Holsapple from American band the dB's during a visit to New York with the Soft Boys the previous year.
 According to Rew, the dB's were "one of the few to connect with the Soft Boys style", so for his second solo single for the label, Armageddon suggested that Rew record with the dB's, who were on a UK tour at the time.
 "And they were willing to spend a day with me in the studio on a friendly basis," Rew said.
 With regular bassist Gene Holder producing the session, crew member Mitch Easter stood in on bass.
 Three tracks were recorded for the single "My Baby Does Her Hairdo Long", which, like its predecessor, "disappeared" despite a positive write-up in Sounds magazine's "Singles of the Week" in May 1981.

 The third and last session providing material for The Bible of Bop was recorded in 1981 with a band Rew had joined the same year.
 Originally called Mama's Cookin', the band included drummer Alex Cooper, with whom Rew had played in the pre-Soft Boys band the Waves.
 Mama's Cookin' was soon renamed the Waves, and two tracks from their session were released as the 1982 Armageddon single "The Nightmare".
 All three singles, their five B-sides, and one dB's session outtake were gathered by Armageddon into a 45 rpm mini-album under Rew's name and released in 1982 on the Compendium, Inc. imprint.